How Asia's Super Divers Evolved for a Life At Sea

 These discoveries might have important medical implications.
 Several disorders, including strokes and heart attacks, starve the body of oxygen, so the genetic tricks that help the Bajau thrive underwater might inspire new ways of protecting patients on dry land.
 For the same reasons, Nielsen and his colleagues are studying the genes of people in Tibet and Ethiopia who live at high altitudes, and other people who live in extreme environments.

 But it’s also important for geneticists to give back to the communities they study.
-Ilardo is fully committed to this; she’s already planning a return-trip to Jaya Bakti to tell Bayubu and the other Bajau about her results.
+Ilardo is fully committed to this; she’s already planning a return trip to Jaya Bakti to tell Bayubu and the other Bajau about her results.
 “I think it’s wrong to take the samples and disappear forever,” she says.
 “I hope they get something out of it.
 And I want to spread a positive message about this population.”

 Ilardo says that the Bajau, like many nomadic groups around the world, face a lot of stigma from surrounding populations.
-One official from an Indonesia university warned her that they weren’t trustworthy.
+One official from an Indonesian university warned her that they weren’t trustworthy.
 Another told her to stay away from their “love potions.”
 “There’s a lot of mysticism around them,” she says.
 “They live physically on the fringe of society, which causes them to be seen with suspicion.
 But they were just the most welcoming people I’ve ever met.
 Kepala Desa Hasan, the chief of the village, took me into his home.
 I have a Bajau mom and dad who adopted me.”

 Their traditional lifestyles are also disappearing.
 Several government programs have forced many of these nomads to come ashore, and their floating homes have become harder to maintain.
 “They used to make their houseboats from trees with light wood, but that tree is now endangered for reasons that have nothing to do with them,” says Ilardo.
 “They have to use trees with heavier wood, which means motors, which means gas, which is expensive.
 They’re slowly becoming connected to the land, but some of them still build houses on stilts to maintain a connection to the sea.”